A4-Tacks/closure-it-rs/README.md

-Like kotlin it keyword, translate `it` in group to closure
+Like kotlin it keyword, translate `it` to closure

 # Examples
 ```rust